 Our Journey

-When my father told me people who chase dreams never wake up, I realized the problem was bigger than him.
-It was Nigeria's dismissal of fashion as frivolous work-something for those who can't pursue "serious" professions.
+When my father told me that people who chase their dreams never wake up, I realized the problem was bigger than him.
+It was Nigeria's dismissal of fashion as frivolous work.
+Something for those who couldn’t pursue "serious" professions.

 Brand evolution: how it all began

-eliels began in 2017 at the University of Nigeria, Nsukka, where I was studying electronic engineering.
+eliEls began in 2017 at the University of Nigeria, Nsukka, where I was studying electronic engineering.
 To support myself, I sold thrifted clothing to students on campus.
-The work was practical and necessity-driven, rooted in access and demand rather than expression.
+The work was practical and necessity-driven, rooted in demand rather than expression.

-Over time, to differentiate myself from other students selling clothes, I began painting on garments-mostly denim.
+Over time, to differentiate myself from other students selling clothes, I began painting on garments.
+Initially denim, then white shirts eventually.

 Problem we’re solving